COVID-19 Update Click Here to Read More

 Sticking Windows?
 The Best Way To Lubricate Hard-to-Open Windows

-Have your windows become difficult to open?
-Dust, dirt, and pollen may have become lodged in the tracks, which is one common reason for sticking windows.
 Getting your window sashes to glide open and closed easily again is as simple as cleaning the accumulated debris and lubricating the tracks.
+In many cases, these small steps can make a noticeable difference.
 Here’s how.

 Gather Your Supplies